bensigg/Alison_cpp/README.md

 Taking on https://alison.com/course/c-plus-plus-programming-advanced-features next.

+See basicrefs folder:
 Played with some of the sample code from the "references" video of the course.
-Doesn't do much, but proves to myself it works the way they said it did; see basicrefs.cpp.
+Doesn't do much, but proves to myself it works the way they said it did.

 Learned why I hadn't gotten block initialization `int i{4};` working before - it's part of a later standard than the default used by command-line g++; I have to pass `-std=c++11` or greater.

+See inheritance folder:
 Copied the Rectangle and NamedRectangle classes off the screen.
-Wrote code that exercised them in inheritance.cpp.
+Wrote sample code that exercised them.

+See polymorph folder:
+Copied the Triangle class and Shape (its abstract base) class off the screen; minor modifications to Rectangle so it also derives from Shape.
+Did as the course did, and created a function that takes a Shape reference and appears to call its pure virtual function, which results in the version from the derived class being used.